 There is such joy and beauty in making only ONE PAN dirty at dinnertime.
 Am I alone on this?
 Nothing makes me happier than a small stack of dishes after dinner.
 The only thing standing between me and family time (and then bedtimes), are dinner dishes, lunch making and coffee prep for the next morning.
 After those tasks, it’s to the living room floor for games, puzzles, books, or whatever we decide to do that night.

 About this skillet gnocchi

-For this super simple recipe, I used chicken breasts that I had already cooked (read about my method here), keeping this recipe to 25 minutes, but you could easily cook the chicken in the pan before adding the sauce — it would only add a few more minutes to the cooking time.
+For this super simple recipe, I use chicken breasts that I had already cooked (read about my method here), keeping this recipe to 25 minutes.
+You could easily cook the chicken in the pan before adding the sauce — it would only add a few more minutes to the cooking time.
 It would also work great with that rotisserie chicken that I know you have in your fridge at least once a week.
 If you prefer using chicken thighs, go for it.

 Enjoy!
 More relaxation, fewer dishes.

 Psst!
 Unsure of how to pronounce “gnocchi”?
 My mom actually won’t order gnocchi in a restaurant because she knows she’ll say it wrong.
 I looked it up on YouTube and it sounds like this: nee-oan-kee.
 The “oan” part you kind of say in your nose.
 There, now you won’t be in my mom’s predicament (are you reading this, mom?).

 PS: Unsponsored, BUT I love DeLallo whole wheat gnocchi, in fact I’ve never seen whole wheat gnocchi from another brand.
 I’m sure it exists…but maybe not?
 If you’re a gnocchi fan (or even if you’re not!), try one pan vegetarian Gnocchi with Kale & Sun-Dried Tomatoes.
 It’s so good!